 Two-star programs (1 - 4 points) are making a commitment to strengthen their practices.
 They may have made some progress in many areas or more progress in one or two areas.

 Three-star programs (5 - 8 points) have made improvements and are working to reach specific goals.
-They have either made substantial progress in two or three areas or have made some improvements across all five areas.
+They have either made substantial progress in two or three areas or have made some improvements across all four areas.